beabee-communityrm/monorepo/apps/backend/README.md

 To find out more about this topic, take a look at the [TypeORM Migration Guide](https://typeorm.io/migrations).

 ### 📰 Documentation

-Documentation is currently very limited, please [contact us](#contact-us) and we will try to adapt the documentation accordingly.

 The codebase is broadly split into a few different parts